vas3k/GodMode2/README.md

 ## Quick Start

-For example your PostgreSQL database on `localhost` called `dbname` and you have the `users` table in your database that you want to manage.
+For example your PostgreSQL database on `localhost` called `dbname` and you have the `users` table in the database you want to manage.
 So your DSN is `postgresql+psycopg2://username:password@localhost/dbname`.
-Check that you have an access to the database from your computer before the first step.
+Check if you have an access to the database from your computer before you move to the first step.

-**First step:** create new file in `db` directory and name it for example `my.py`.
+**First step:** create new file in `db` directory and name it `my.py`, for example.
 You can use `demo.py` as an example.
 If you're familiar with SQLAlchemy it will be easy.